shapesecurity/shift-shrink-js/README.md

 If you need to work with JavaScript programs rather than their ASTs, you can use [shift-parser](https://github.com/shapesecurity/shift-parser-js) and [shift-codegen](https://github.com/shapesecurity/shift-codegen-js) to go back and forth between the two.

 Because this can take some time, you can provide a `log` callback in the optional third options bag argument which will be called periodically.
 This parameter is intended only to allow humans to confirm it's making progress, not as a consistent part of the API.
+Additionally, the `onImproved` callback is called whenever a new best candidate is found, so you can see progress (and interrupt the shrinking without losing progress, as long as you persist the result).

 ```js
 let { shrink } = require('shift-shrink');